Climate Change

 Here are some simple acts everyone can do to make a difference:

-- Switch to compact fluorescent lamps or LED lights;
+- Switch to LED lights;

 - Use energy efficient appliances (such as those with Grade 1 energy labels);